cosinelab-iitism/cosinelab-iitism.github.io/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %} News

 {% capture raw_news %}
-May 2025: Received _Faculty Research Scheme grant_ of INR 19.99 Lakhs from IIT (ISM) Dhanbad. $
-April 2025: Congratulations to Shubham for being selected for ISRO internship. $ April 2025: Our collaborative work on ‘Secure Metaverse access’ accepted in MoCS workshop (IEEE ISCC 2025) at Bologna, Italy. $
+June 2025: Our collaborative work on 'ML-based SDN Security Enhancement' accepted in IEEE INDISCON at Rourkela, India. $ May 2025: Received _Faculty Research Scheme grant_ of INR 19.99 Lakhs from IIT (ISM) Dhanbad. $ April 2025: Congratulations to Shubham for being selected for ISRO internship. $ April 2025: Our collaborative work on ‘Secure Metaverse access’ accepted in MoCS workshop (IEEE ISCC 2025) at Bologna, Italy. $